PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 		Molecules free_receptor T(l)
 	end observables

 If you save the file now, you should be able to see a Contact-Map indicating the potential bonding of L and T at the upper right corner of your graphical user interface.
-A contact map can be a help visualization of reaction rules we have, showing the species in the system and interacting species.
+A contact map helps to visualize the interaction of species in the system.

 ![image-center](../assets/images/chemotaxis_tutorial3.png){: .align-center}